dektronics/printalyzer-densitometer/README.md

 The "software" directory contains all the source code for the firmware that runs on the hardware.

-_**The software is still designed to run on Revision B hardware, because Revision C prototypes have not yet been constructed.
-Once they are available, the software will be updated accordingly.**_

 ### Enclosure
 The "enclosure" directory contains any CAD models and related resources necessary to physically assemble the device.